rupali-codes/LinksHub/README.md

    git checkout -b <your_branch_name>
    ```

-6. To start the application on localhost
+6. To start and view the application on localhost
    ```sh
    npm run dev
    ```